Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Results and discussion

 Extending this model by modifying the excitation source $P(t)$ to a sum of Gaussian pulses provides a solution to account for the multiple reflections in the sapphire substrate.
 The fit with this modified excitation source is shown in Figure~\ref{fig:TTM_fit}b.
 Now, also the oscillations are in very good agreement with the fit.
 The small deviation of the measured data from the fit in the slow decay from \SI{20}{ps} to \SI{600}{ps} may be due to the excluded coupling term of the electronic system of the STE layer and the phononic system in the substrate~\cite{agarwal_ultrafast_2021}.

-From our results, we find that the electron system relaxes to its initial state about \SI{500}{ps} after excitation.
-This suggests a threshold for the fluence-dominated damage process due to accumulated heat in the STE layer of around \SI{2}{GHz}.
-In a previous study~\cite{paries_optical_2024}, the optical damage process was connected to heat accumulation in the STE layer with a laser repetition-rate threshold of \SI{10}{MHz} for the fluence of $F = \SI{0.32}{\mathrm{mJ/cm^{2}}}$.
+From our results, we find that the electron system relaxes to its initial state about 500\,ps after excitation.
+Electronic and lattice temperatures in TTM studies typically equilibrate on a picosecond timescale, usually within tens of ps.
+Such a long decay points towards nonthermal effects or substrate coupling, which are normally neglected in the model.
+However, Radue \textit{et al.} have previously demonstrated that the thermoreflectance signal of thin gold films on sapphire substrates continues to evolve for hundreds of picoseconds.
+They attributed this extended decay to lattice thermal diffusion and interfacial thermal resistance, particularly between the metal film and the substrate.\cite{radue2018hot} The 500\,ps relaxation we observe suggests a threshold for the fluence-dominated damage process due to accumulated heat in the STE layer of around 2\,GHz.
+In a previous study~\cite{paries_optical_2024}, the optical damage process was connected to heat accumulation in the STE layer with a laser repetition-rate threshold of \SI{10}{MHz} for a fluence of $F = \SI{0.32}{\mathrm{mJ/cm^{2}}}$.
 This is two orders of magnitude lower than what we found here.
 The discrepancy can most likely be explained by the different material systems used in the study.
-The fiber-tip STE used in the previous study provided a much smaller surface area of the STE, leading to a saturated heat transfer to the surrounding area over time.
-Additionally, the heat transfer in the fiber-tip STE substrate (glass $\lambda_T\approx \SI{1}{W/mK}$) \cite{simoncelli_thermal_2023} is a factor of 30 weaker than the substrate used here (sapphire $\lambda_T\approx \SI{30}{W/mK}$ )\cite{pishchik_properties_2009}, leading to a slower heat transfer away from the pump spot.
-This may explain the orders-of-magnitude higher repetition rate threshold in the current - very localized - experiment but can be investigated further.
+Taylor \textit{et al.} showed that the heat accumulation due to high repetition rate femtosecond lasers can be described by combining the TTM and a classical heat conduction equation \cite{taylor_integrating_2018, taylor_optimization_2016}.
+For the latter, the thermal conductivity $\lambda_\text{T}$ is a crucial material parameter.
+Comparing the previous study~\cite{paries_optical_2024} with the results here, the thermal conductivity in the fiber-tip STE glass substrate ($\lambda_\text{T, glass}\approx \SI{1}{W/mK}$) \cite{simoncelli_thermal_2023} is a factor of 30 weaker than the sapphire substrate used here ($\lambda_\text{T, sapphire}\approx \SI{30}{W/mK}$)\cite{pishchik_properties_2009}.
+This leads to a slower heat transfer away from the pump spot.
+Additionally, the fiber-tip STE used in the previous study provided a much smaller surface area of the STE (\SI{0.05}{cm^2} compared to \SI{1}{cm^2} used in the experiments presented here), which could lead to a saturated heat transfer to the surrounding area over time.
+This may explain the orders-of-magnitude higher repetition rate threshold in the current -- very localized -- experiment but can be investigated further.
 Recent studies have focused on optimizing STEs for higher terahertz output power.
-Limited heat transfer in the thin metallic STE layer was identified as one way to improve the optical damage threshold of the STE, which impacts the terahertz emissivity~\cite{vogel_average_2022,vaitsi_rotating_2024}.
+Limited heat transfer in the thin metallic STE layer was identified as one way to improve the optical damage threshold of the STE, which impacts the terahertz emissivity~\cite{vogel_average_2022,vaitsi_rotating_2024, gandubert_spatial_2024}.